-At times, an injury that temporarily prevents a return to the former position of employment is such that the person is capable of performing other, less strenuous work while the injury is healing.
+An injury that temporarily prevents a return to the former position of employment may permit other, less strenuous work while the injury is healing.

 Ohio permits employers to make written job offers of light duty work within the temporary restrictions identified by the injured workers’ physician of record.
 (Note: I am using “light duty work” to mean any form of restricted work activity rather than the strict definition found in the Ohio Administrative Code, the Dictionary of Occupational Titles or the Social Security regulations).
-In fact, the Ohio Revised Code states that temporary total disability compensation is not to be paid when work within the physical capabilities of the employee is made available by the employer or another employer.
+The Ohio Revised Code states that temporary total disability compensation is not to be paid when work within the physical capabilities of the employee is provided by the employer or another employer.
 Employers inevitably file motions seeking termination of temporary total disability benefits if an injured worker refuses a valid light duty job offer.

-Although Ohio courts generally have not required an injured worker to accept jobs working odd or different hours, jobs significantly further from home or ones imposing new hardships on the worker and his/her family, the reality is that the results can be as varied as the cases themselves.
-Seemingly slight differences in facts, in the “good faith” of the parties and even in the decision-maker assigned to the case can result in significant differences in outcome.
-However, a written job offer of specific employment approved by your physician of record should not be ignored; if an employer knows enough to make such an offer, that employer certainly knows how to file a motion requesting temporary total compensation be terminated.
+Although Ohio courts generally have not required an injured worker to accept jobs working odd or different hours, jobs further from home or ones imposing new hardships on the worker and his/her family, the results can be as varied as the cases themselves.
+Slight differences in facts, in the “good faith” of the parties and even in the decision-maker assigned to the case can cause significant differences in outcome.
+However, a written job offer of specific employment approved by your physician of record should not be ignored; if an employer knows enough to make such an offer, that employer knows how to move to request temporary total compensation be terminated.

-Note: If you are faced with this scenario, I suggest you also read my blog post entitled “What is Voluntary Abandonment of Employment?” as this is, without doubt, another argument your employer will raise at the hearing.
+Note: If you face this scenario, I suggest you also read my blog post entitled “What is Voluntary Abandonment of Employment?” as this is, without doubt, another argument your employer will raise at the hearing.